bitcoinfo/bitcoin-history/_posts/2018-12-27-cypherpunks.md

 layout: single
 title: Cypherpunks and the Crypto Wars
 description: Open-Source Resource for learning about the Cypherpunk Movement
+excerpt: "Phil Zimmermann was a key player in this period.
+The PGP software he authored was considered as munitions by the US government and subject to export licenses.
+The US government at this time was keen to avoid strong crypto falling into the hands of civilians and foreign governments."
 header:
   image: "https://infominer.id/bitcoin-history/assets/img/EVhAck_-_Cypherpunk_-_CC-by-sa-1.jpg"
   caption: "[EVhAck_-_Cypherpunk](https://sindominio.net/xabier/textos/evhack/cypherpunk/)"